Stand with Ukraine flag

 • postgres - use PostgreSQL database;

-• hybrid - use PostgreSQL for entities database and Cassandra for timeseries database;
+• hybrid - use PostgreSQL for entities database and Cassandra for time series database;

 NOTE: According to the database type corresponding docker service will be deployed (see docker-compose.postgres.yml, docker-compose.hybrid.yml for details).